 To really make the most of your trip to Colombia’s coffee triangle and the surrounding area, join Culture Trip’s carefully curated eight-day adventure – led by our dedicated Local Insider to provide you with detailed insight into the culture of this incredible destination.

-There are numerous wonderful places to visit and a multitude of sights to see in the Coffee Region, but there are some particular experiences that stand out and are unmissable.
-Arguably the most popular destination the Coffee Triangle is the lovely little town of Salento in Quindio department.
-With its colourful traditional architecture, excellent variety of restaurants, and coffee tours, Salento is already established as a must-visit spot on the Colombian traveller trail.
-Equally popular is the nearby Cocora Valley hike, a stunning trail through the mountains that passes through farms and cloud forest to arrive at a surreal valley full of the tallest palm trees in the world.
+There are numerous wonderful places to visit and a multitude of sights to see in the Coffee Region, but there are some particular experiences that stand out.
+Arguably, the most popular destination the Coffee Triangle is the lovely little town of Salento in the Quindio department.
+With its colorful traditional architecture, excellent variety of restaurants and coffee tours, Salento is already established as a must-visit spot on the Colombian traveler trail.
+Equally popular is the nearby Cocora Valley hike – a stunning trail through the mountains that passes through farms and cloud forest to arrive at a surreal valley full of the tallest palm trees in the world.

 When it comes to choosing a place to stay, there are numerous accommodation options in the Coffee Triangle that will appeal to all tastes and budgets.
-Salento, for instance, is full of hostels and boutique hotels: Hotel Salento Real and Hostel Tralala are excellent options.
+Salento is full of hostels and boutique hotels: Hotel Salento Real and Hostel Tralala are excellent options.

-Travelling around the Coffee Triangle is relatively easy.
-All three departments are very small and the distances between the main sights are short and served by regular buses.
-Most hostels and hotels can also organise private transfers upon request.
-Arriving in the area from other parts of Colombia is also very simple: the three capital cities of Armenia, Pereira and Manizales all have regional airports, with regular flights at reasonable prices available from major Colombian cities.
+Traveling around the Coffee Triangle is relatively easy.
+All three departments are very small and the distances between the main sights are short and served by regular buses – most hostels and hotels can also organize private transfers upon request.
+Arriving in the area from other parts of Colombia is also very simple: the three capital cities of Armenia, Pereira and Manizales all have regional airports, with regular flights at reasonable prices available from the major Colombian cities.